tp7/Sushi/README.md

 After all shifts are calculated and smoothed, Sushi will try to postprocess them using keyframes.
 For keyframe snapping to work, you need to provide three things:

-1. Video fps, either using the `--fps` or `--timecodes` arguments.
-If source file is video, Sushi will try to extract timecodes automatically.
+1. Video fps of the destination file, either using the `--dst-fps` or `--dst-timecodes` arguments.
+If destination file is a container, Sushi will try to extract timecodes automatically.
+2. Video fps of the source file.
+Same as before but the args are called `--src-fps` and `--src-timecodes`.
-2. Destination video keyframes, using the `--dst-keyframes` argument, `XviD 2pass stat file` format.
+3. Destination video keyframes, using the `--dst-keyframes` argument, `XviD 2pass stat file` format.
-3. Source video keyframes, using the `--src-keyframes` argument, same format.
+4. Source video keyframes, using the `--src-keyframes` argument, same format.

 Maximum keyframe snapping distance can be configured using the `--max-kf-snapping` argument (0.75 frames by default).